isomerpages/moe-swisscottagesec/_swiss-experience/Instructional Programme/English Literature.md

 <p style="text-align: justify;">In Swiss, Literature in English is offered in the Upper Secondary – both as a core and elective subject, in the Express and Normal Academic courses.
 Regardless of whether a student reads Literature as a discipline in the Upper Secondary course, they would, through the Lower Secondary programme:</p>

 *   have read works from the three literary genres (i.e. poetry, prose and drama);
-*   have read literature from different parts of the world, including Singapore;
+*   have read literature from different parts of the world, including&nbsp;Singapore;
 *   be able to read a text independently;
 *   be able to critically analyse a text;
 *   be able to give a personal response to a text and its concerns; and